resthub/resthub.org/tutorial/backbone-without-answer.rst

 4. **Try to see your task object in the console.
 Make it work**

 5. **Try to access to title and description.
-Is task.title working ?**
+Is task.title working?**

 6. **Inspect task and find where attributes are stored**

 7. **Access title attribute value**

 8. **Change description attribute.
-What operation does backbone perform whena a model attrbute is modified ?**
+What operation does backbone perform whena a model attrbute is modified?**

 9. **Create a TaskView and implement render with a function that simply logs "rendered"**